-Our community services, facilities and public places continue to deliver outstanding results, with our top performing service areas being:
+Our lifestyle and recreation services and offerings continue to be a large part of Boroondara’s appeal, with our top performing service areas being:

 When asked what the best things about us are, the top 3 responses were: